JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 ## Architecture Flow

-### The system is event-driven.
-Azure Cost Management evaluates subscription spend against the monthly budget.
-When actual costs cross a defined threshold, it fires an event to an Action Group - a reusable notification hub that knows who to contact and how.
-The Action Group triggers a Logic App, which formats the alert into a readable email and delivers it to the right inbox.
-Everything that happens between the budget breach and the email landing is automated.
+### The system operates using an event-driven architecture.
+Azure Cost Management continuously monitors subscription spending against a predefined monthly budget.
+When actual costs exceed a configured threshold, it generates an event that is sent to an Action Group—a reusable notification service responsible for determining who should be notified and through which communication method.
+The Action Group then triggers a Logic App, which formats the alert into a clear, easy-to-read email before delivering it to the appropriate recipients.
+From the moment the budget threshold is exceeded to the time the notification reaches the inbox, the entire process is fully automated.

-### All supporting infrastructure - the Log Analytics workspace, diagnostic settings, and Workbook dashboard - runs alongside this flow to give the full picture of where spend is going and why.
+Supporting this workflow are several monitoring and visualization components.
+The Log Analytics workspace, diagnostic settings, and Azure Workbook dashboard operate alongside the notification pipeline to provide comprehensive visibility into spending trends, resource activity, and the factors driving subscription costs.

 <img width="1920" height="1080" alt="Azure Cost Management Consumption Budget (3)" src="https://github.com/user-attachments/assets/e0cd025a-3fb2-40ba-926e-993a6a55007e" />